SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 - ☐ Removed SMS 2FA from social media accounts

-- ☐ Created a dedicated, private recovery email address stored in password manager
+- ☐ Created a dedicated, private recovery email address stored in NordPass

 - ☐ Frozen credit at Equifax, Experian, and TransUnion